Shamu: Captivity

 Shamu was retired from performing after an incident on April 19, 1971, in which she bit the legs and hips of Annette Eckis, a SeaWorld employee who was told to ride her as part of a filmed publicity event.
-Shamu refused to release the woman until other workers came to the rescue and pried the orca's jaws apart with a pole.
+Shamu refused to release the woman until other workers came to the help of Annette and pried the orca's jaws apart with a pole.
 Eckis suffered 18 to 20 wounds which required from 100 to 200 stitches and left permanent scars.
 She was hospitalized five days and out of work several weeks.
 She also suffered some psychological disturbance.
 The employee had been asked to ride Shamu while wearing a bikini, and had not known that the orca had previously attacked people who wore ordinary bathing suits and was conditioned to perform only with trainers wearing wetsuits.
 Shamu had also been showing signs of erratic behavior and of being upset just before the incident.

 Shamu died about four months later, on August 16, 1971.